- Purchase the complete Expat Arrivals Stockholm Guide (PDF)

 Stockholm Marathon (May/June)

-City residents have been running in the Stockholm Marathon since 1979.
+Keen runners have been taking part in the Stockholm Marathon since 1979.
 The course loops around the city twice and finishes in the iconic 1912 Olympic Stadium.
 Every year more than 20,000 runners take to the course and are cheered on by thousands of spectators.
-Participants get to enjoy some of the city’s most famous attractions, while spectators can take in the atmosphere and cheer on the athletes.
+Participants get to enjoy some of the city’s most famous attractions, while spectators can take in the lively atmosphere and cheer on the athletes.

 Stockholm Pride (July/August)